Football at the 2008 Summer Olympics – Men's African Qualifiers

 The African Men's Olympic Qualifiers were held to determine the African national teams for under 23 which participated at the 2008 Summer Olympics football tournament held in Beijing.

 Preliminary competition was divided in three rounds.
-The first two rounds were knock-out rounds, and the final round was a group stage.
+The first two rounds were knockout rounds, and the final round was a group stage.

 First round

-First leg played on September 1 to September 3, 2006.
-Second leg played on October 6 to October 8, 2006.
+First legs played from 1 to 3 September 2006.
+Second legs played from 6 to 8 October 2006.

 ' Only one leg because of security concerns in Somalia.

 ' Only one leg because of security concerns in Djibouti.